AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 # Cisco-ASA-ACL-toolkit
 Utilities for parsing, analyzing, modifying and generating Cisco ASA ACLs.
 Useful for troubleshooting, migrating a subset of rules to another firewall, removing overlapping rules, rules aggregation, converting the rule base to HTML, migrating to FortiGate, etc.

 Important!
 This program set is under active development.
 Hence expect bugs.
-Please check the repository frequently.
-And do test before using in the production environment!
+Please check the repository frequently, and do test before using in the production environment!

 ## Files